 Thinning hair can be discouraging, and unfortunately, it can happen to anyone regardless of age or gender.
-Luckily, several natural remedies are proven to help stimulate hair growth and thicken the appearance of hair.
+Luckily, several natural remedies are proven to help stimulate hair growth and thicken the hair's appearance.
 One of the best things you can do to support long, luscious hair is to incorporate a nourishing mask regularly into your haircare routine.

 What causes hair loss?

 When it comes to hair loss, damaged hair may also be the culprit.
 When hair follicles and strands become damaged, they become very fragile and are more susceptible to breakage.
 When hair starts to break off, it causes frizz, tangles, and unhealthy-looking hair, eventually leading to thinning and bald spots.

-It can be very tough to pinpoint the exact cause of hair loss, so if you find that home remedies are not working, you should seek your dermatologist's medical advice to treat your better treat your condition.
+It can be very tough to pinpoint the exact cause of hair loss, so if you find that home remedies are not working, you should seek your dermatologist's medical advice to better treat your condition.

 What are the best DIY hair mask ingredients to combat hair loss?

 Not everyone has the time to regularly visit a hair salon or dermatologist to receive specialized treatments for hair loss.
 Fortunately, there are various DIY options.
 An effective and smart way to fight back against hair fall is to try out homemade hair masks.
 These masks can effectively fight against hair damage, reduce hair loss, nourish the scalp, and revive dull strands.
 Here are some of the best ingredients to incorporate into your next DIY mask.

 Eggs for hair growth and shine